-- 1. Illness of student.

-- 2. Illness in family.

-- 3. Funerals.

-- 4. Acts of God that prevent the student from coming to school.
-(Floods, snowstorms, etc.)

-5. Circumstances that cause reasonable concern to the parent/guardian for the student's safety, health and student's mental, emotional, or physical safety or health or safety, 6.
-Attending a military honors funeral to sound TAPS, or other reason as approved by the principal.
+- 1. Illness of student. - 2.
+Illness in family. - 3.
+Funerals. - 4.
+Acts of God that prevent the student from coming to school.
+(Floods, snowstorms, etc.) - 5.
+Circumstances that cause reasonable concern to the parent/guardian for the student's safety, health and student's mental, emotional, or physical safety or health or safety, - 6.
+Attending a military honors funeral to sound TAPS, or other reason as approved by the principal. - 7.
+Mental or behavioral health of the student.